 - gets plenty of sleep and takes it easy

 - takes acetaminophen or ibuprofen to relieve fever and aches.
 Don't give kids or teens aspirin because of its link to Reye syndrome.

 - wears layers that are easy to remove.
 Kids might feel cold one minute and hot the next.

 Children with the flu should stay home from school and childcare until they feel better.
 They should go back only when they haven't had a fever for at least 24 hours without using a fever-reducing medicine.
 Some kids need to stay home longer.
 Ask the doctor what's best for your child.

 Doctors may prescribe antiviral medicine for a very ill child or kids are at risk for more serious symptoms.
 The medicine can shorten the flu by 1–2 days.
 It works best if children start taking it within 48 hours of the start of the flu.
 If a doctor prescribes antiviral medicine for your child, ask about any possible side effects.
 Doctors won't prescribe antibiotics for the flu.
 Antibiotics work only against bacteria, not viruses.

 What Problems Can Happen?

-Some children are more likely to have problems when they get the flu, including:
+Some people are more likely to have problems when they get the flu, including: